Chris & Samantha Stays

 Chris & Samantha

 We both grew up in the greater Boston area and have resided in the North End for over 10 years.
-We love sharing our neighborhood - and the rest of the city - with our guests.
+We enjoy traveling and want your experience in Boston to be a memorable one.

 We love the North End neighborhood and all that it has to offer from its history to the restaurants to the beautiful views.
 Our hope is that our apartment will serve as a comfortable home base to explore this neighborhood as well as the rest of the City of Boston.
-Fun fact: a neighbor once shared that our building is on land previously owned by American Patriot Paul Revere.
-We dug into Clough's Atlas of 1798 and historical records and confirmed that Paul Revere's bell and cannon foundry was on Foster Street - right where our building now stands.
-You can read more about the history on the property detail page.